shruti2126/FetchRewards-Points/README.md

 # Usage

 1. Download and install Postman either on Desktop or as browser extension.
-(Other API testing tools can be used, but I will be describing Postman usage here).
+(Other API testing tools can be used, but I will be describing Postman usage here (See #help for Postman related resources)).
 2. There are three routes you can send requests to and get responses from --> -localhost:5000/api/add for adding points (POST request) - This requires a JSON body as request to receive a successful 200 OK JSON response.
 The request body is of the form :
    { "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }